matter-labs/zksync-era/docs/external-node/01_intro.md

 This documentation explains the basics of the zkSync Era External Node.

+## Alpha phase disclaimer

+Warning: the external node is in the alpha phase, and not suitable for production use.

 ## What is the external node

 The external node (herein EN) is a read-replica of the main (centralized) node that can be run by external parties.
 It